Milford Great Walk books out as Australian tourists return

 The next group of walks opening for booking from 9:30 tomorrow morning are the Lake Waikaremoana Track, Heaphy Track and Routeburn Track.

-Since the Great Walk network first opened with seven trails in 1992, the programme has grown to encompass ten tracks from Tongariro to Rakiura Stewart Island.
+Since the Great Walk network first opened with seven trails in 1992, the programme has grown to encompass 10 tracks from Tongariro to Rakiura Stewart Island.

 "The outdoors and nature are a core part of our identity as New Zealanders and the origins of these walks are testament to this," said Conservation minister Kiri Allan, who marked the milestone last week.